arisfkiaras/flux-learning/README.md

 <details>
 <summary>For clusters without a default storage class (kubeadm)</summary>
 <br>
-Minio and Grafana require a default storage class to be available in your cluster.
+Minio and Grafana require a default storage class to be configured in your cluster.<br>
 If you are on a bare mimimum setup, a storage class might be missing.
 <br><br>